 A quick look at Vaya’s plans will show you why.
 If your main priority with your mobile is talk and text, this is the provider for you.
-The entry-level plan costs a mere $16 per month – and even that low price is discounted to $13 for the first three months.
+The entry-level plan costs a mere $16 per month — $14 if you sign up for six months.

 But surely at such a low monthly price, you’re going to be paying for hidden extras?
 Or be stuck with a limit on the amount of calls you can make, right?
 Wrong!
 Vaya’s $16 plan gives you unlimited calls to any Australian number – including the 13 and 18 numbers used by most businesses.
 You also get unlimited text and MMS within Australia.
 Voicemail is also included and is unlimited – no charges to dial in to listen to your messages, ever.

 Vaya runs on the Optus 4G Plus network.
-If you do need a little more data to get by, you can step up to plans with 2GB, 3GB or 8GB.
-These cost $22, $26 and $36 respectively (that last one also includes international calls to ten major countries).
+If you do need a little more data to get by, you can step up to plans with 3GB, 10GB or 13GB.
+These cost $24, $36 and $44 respectively (that last two also include 200 minutes international calls to 100 countries for only $2/month).

-Boost mobile plans all offer unlimited calls, text and MMS to numbers within Australia.
-There are four different plans to choose from.
-However, the entry-level $10 plan only provides 7 days of access to its calls and 1GB of data.
+Boost mobile plans all offer unlimited calls, text, and MMS to numbers within Australia.
+There are five different plans to choose from.
+However, the entry-level $10 plan only provides 7 days of access to its calls and 1.5GB of data.
 Vaya’s $16 plan would be a far better choice for users at that price point.
-After all, this Boost plan might sound cheap, but works out to $40 for 28 days.
-And for $40 with Boost, you can have a plan that gives you a total of 9GB of data; along with unlimited international calls and text to ten countries.
+After all, this Boost plan might sound cheap but works out to $40 for 28 days.
+And for $40 with Boost, you can have a plan that gives you a total of 15GB of data; along with unlimited international calls and text to 15 countries.

 Boost also offers data-free streaming of Apple Music on all its plans.